BenAji/pdsnd_github/README.md

 A detailed analysis of Bike rent with using R code with appropriate statistics and vizualization.
 The Data variables include trip duration, and Gender

 ### Files used
-Bikeshare Data files are available on request
+Bikeshare Data files are available on request.
+Datasets include chicago, Washinghton and Newyork bike rental data.

 ### Credits
 A huge acknowlegement goes to Richard and other tutors for making the data science with R journey to be awesome